SenhChi/Sensei/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _available_, in addition to restricting _permissions_ to the network.
-- _TODO: What aspect of security do load balancers protect?_ To protect an application from losings service when one server goes down another availabilty zone is still active.
-To direct traffic evenly or redirect to available zone._ What is the advantage of a jump box?_By using jumpbox you can restrict IP addresses to have access.
+- What aspect of security do load balancers protect?
+To protect an application from losings service when one server goes down another availabilty zone is still active.
+To direct traffic evenly or redirect to available zone.
+- What is the advantage of a jump box?
+By using jumpbox you can restrict IP addresses to have access.
 We can also monitor who logs in and out.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _Virtual Machines_ and system _Logs_.
-- _TODO: What does Filebeat watch for?_Monitors and Collect log files.
+- What does Filebeat watch for?
+Monitors and Collect log files.
-- _TODO: What does Metricbeat record?_system wide and CPU and memory statistics for an elasticsearch deployment.
+- What does Metricbeat record? system wide and CPU and memory statistics for an elasticsearch deployment.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|